jckarter/clay/doc/language-reference.md

     # Grammar
     StaticIndexSuffix -> "."
 IntToken

 The static index operator consists of a `.` token followed by an [integer literal](#integerliterals) token.
-It is desugared into a call to the `staticIndex` [operator function](#operatorfunctions), with the indexed object and the integer literal as a `static` object.
+It is desugared into a call to the `staticIndex` [operator function](#operatorfunctions), with the indexed object and the `static` integer value as arguments.
 It is intended for accessing fields of tuples or other heterogeneous aggregate values.

     // Example
     main() {
         var x = ["hello", "cruel", "world"];
         println(x.0, ' ', x.2);

+        println(staticIndex(x, static 0), ' ', staticIndex(x, static 2));
     }

 ##### <a name="fieldreferenceoperator"></a>Field reference operator